vercel-labs/ai-gateway-embeddings-demo/README.md

-A simple [Next.js](https://nextjs.org) chatbot app to demonstrate the use of embedding models through the Vercel AI Gateway for RAG.
+A simple [Next.js](https://nextjs.org) chatbot app to demonstrate the use of embedding models for RAG through the Vercel AI Gateway.

 ## Getting Started